magma-labs/magma-chat/README.md

 ### Multi-mode chat input
 The text input for chatting can be toggled between single line and grow modes, for maximum usability.
 Just type `/grow` to toggle.
 In grow mode, cmd+enter submits your message (or hit the send button.)

+### Text-to-Speech
+Your bot can talk to you.
+Just click on their avatar to have the message contents read out loud using Eleven Labs API.
+(Requires setting `XI_API_KEY` environment variable.)

 ### Sane prompt management abstraction
 All prompts are stored in `config/prompts.yml` and the plan is to eventually make them editable at runtime.